psarando/shire-reckoning/README.md

 See the [Reformed Rivendell Reckoning rules](#reformed-rivendell-reckoning) notes for more info.

-##### Synchronize Yestarë with Shire 'April' 6, "more or less"
+#### Synchronize Yestarë with Shire 'April' 6, "more or less"
 This setting synchronizes Yestarë "more or less" with Shire 'April' 6, as Tolkien noted in Appendix D.

-This setting synchronizes the Rivendell Reckoning calendar with the Shire Calendar the way I think it may have been by the end of the Third Age.
+This will synchronize the Rivendell Reckoning calendar with the Shire Calendar the way I think it may have been by the end of the Third Age.
 It will adjust the Rivendell Reckoning's `Start reckoning from` date relative to the Shire Calendar's current `Start reckoning from` date